dib-lab/MQF/README.md

   * Qf* qf : pointer to the Filter.
   * uint64_t nslots : Number of slots in the filter.
 Should be of power of two.
 Maximum number of items to be inserted depends on this number.
   * uint64_t key_bits: Number of bits in the hash values.
-This number should equal log2(nslots) +r.
-Accuracy depends on r.
   * uint64_t tag_bits: Number of bits in tag value.
   * uint64_t fixed_counter_size: Fixed counter size. must be > 0.
   * bool mem: Flag to create the filter on memeory.
 IF false, mmap is used.